Episode 11 – Starting the Claim Process with your Distributor.

 - Exact fastener that was used (if nailed)

-- What type of subfloor the flooring is on
+- What type of subfloor the flooring is installed over

 - When was the flooring installed